 - 403-4 a.
 Whether formal agreements (either local or global) with trade unions cover health and safety. - b.
-If so, the extent, as a percentage, to which various health and safety topics are covered by these agreements.
+If so, the extent, as a percentage, to which various health and safety topics are covered by these agreements. - a.
+We do not currently have mechanisms in place to be able to report the extent to which formal agreements (either local or global) with trade unions cover health and safety.
+However, local agreements do include health and safety topics. - b.
+We do not currently have mechanisms in place to track and report the extent, as a percentage, to which various health and safety topics are covered by these agreements.

-403-5 a.
+a.
 A description of any occupational health and safety training provided to workers, including generic training as well as training on specific work-related hazards, hazardous activities or hazardous situations.